AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_PaloAlto.rst

 =========================================================
 Transit Connection to Palo Alto over the internet.
 =========================================================
+This document describes how to build Transit connection between Aviatrix Transit Gateway and Palo Alto Networks Firewall.
+To simulate an on-prem Firewall, we use a VM-Series in an AWS VPC.

+Network setup is as following:

+VPC1 (with Aviatrix Transit Gateway)

+        VPC1 CIDR: 10.5.0.0/16

+        VPC1 Public Subnet CIDR: 10.5.3.0/24

+        VPC1 Private Subnet CIDR: 10.5.2.0/24

+VPC2 (with Palo Alto Networks VM-series)

+        VPC2 CIDR: 10.0.0.0/16

+        VPC2 Public Subnet CIDR: 10.0.0.0/24

+        VPC2 Private Subnet CIDR: 10.0.1.0/24

+Sample subnet advertised with the help of BGP - 192.168.0.24/32(loopback interface on PaloAlto)

+Configuration WorkFlow:

 1. From the Controller go to Transit Network -> Setup -> Launch a Transit VPC GW.

    |image1|

 2.Connect the transit VPC GW to Palo Alto.
-Go to Transit Network -> Setup -> Connect to VGW/External Device. select External Device and input the following parameters.
+Go to Transit Network -> Setup -> Connect to VGW/External Device.
+Select External Device and input the following parameters.
       a.
 BGP Local AS number: ASN of the transit VPC GW
       b.
 BGP Remote AS number: ASN of the Palo Alto
       c.
 Remote Gateway IP Address: Palo Alto WAN interface public IP.